I started the Colorado Lost & Found Pets page on Facebook about 6 years ago and WOW have I learned a bunch along the journey.

 Fido Finder has a $5 fee to upload a photo of your pet which makes your ad much more effective.

-ADD YOURSELF TO THE PETHARBOR EMAIL LIST: CHECK AREA SHELTER by going to Petharbor.com Pet harbor will allow you to search at shelters within a 200 mile radius of your zip code.
-You can request to get notification on new pets coming in.
+ADD YOURSELF TO THE PETHARBOR EMAIL LIST: CHECK AREA SHELTER by going to Petharbor.com Pet harbor will allow you to search at shelters within a 200-mile radius of your zip code.
+You can request to get a notification for new pets coming in.

 (They also offer a service to send out postcard flyers to a certain zip code for a fee)